 Police were called to a Lismore lake by duck hunters who feared a confrontation with protesters on the weekend.

 “Most departed from the lake not having shot a duck.
 I’m sure the ALV members considered it a successful day.” – Sergeant Laxton

 Animal Justice Party Senator Andy Meddick introduced a bill into parliament to permanently ban duck shooting in Victoria.
 While this is being considered it is crucial to let your Ministers know you support the ban.

-The Victorian Government has announced a 2020 duck shooting season.
-This inexcusable decision to green-light the cruel slaughter of waterbirds comes at a critical time for wildlife, in the wake of drought, bushfires and already declining populations.
+The Victorian Government announced a 2020 duck shooting season.
+This inexcusable decision to green-light the cruel slaughter of waterbirds came at a critical time for wildlife, in the wake of drought, bushfires and already declining populations.
 Wetlands should be havens for wild birds recovering from the fires, not killing fields where they are slaughtered for fun.

-Your local MP
+Find your local MP

 Find your local MP at the link above and contact them by district and region.

-Please visit www.alv.org.au/ducks to take immediate action for the ducks
+eg. Please visit www.alv.org.au/ducks to take immediate action for the ducks